-Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 14 Critically analyse contemporary practical and ethical issues in zoology and conservation BIOL 3018 15 Evaluate and discuss current knowledge in relation to animal welfare.
+Knowledge and Understanding LO On successful completion of the named award, students will be Module no. able to: Code/s 14 Critically analyse contemporary practical and ethical issues in zoology and conservation BIOL 3018 15 Evaluate and discuss current knowledge in relation to animal welfare.
 BIOL 3019